 If you'd like your pellet stove to actually fit inside your fireplace, consider the Comfortbilt HP22i.
 It's a fireplace insert model that's slightly smaller than the HP22-N, usually available for the same price ($2,299 at Amazon).

 - Somewhat expensive at almost $2,500

 2. Editor's pick: US Stove Company GW1949 Wiseway

 Unlike many pellet stoves, the Wiseway doesn’t need electricity, which makes it particularly handy for areas with frequent power outages.
 Instead, it uses a gravity-fed system in which pellets keep falling into the burn pot as they are consumed.
-It can hold up to 60 pounds of fuel and run uninterrupted for almost 24 hours before needing a refill.
+It can hold up to 60 pounds of fuel and run uninterrupted for more than 24 hours before needing a refill.

 For a compact, non-electric model, it produces a respectable 40,000 BTUs at 75% efficiency and can comfortably heat up to 1,500 square feet.
 However, it does need to be cleaned frequently to prevent the pellets from getting stuck in the chute.
 Also, because it uses a natural air intake system to adjust the burn strength, drafty areas can make it burn through fuel inconsistently.

 All told, the Wiseway is an affordable model that helps reduce heating and electricity costs, although many users say there is a learning curve to getting the most out of it due to its entirely manual operation.